-Over the course of the past several months, Glaucoma Research Foundation has heard from many patients and eye care professionals who had concerns about glaucoma care during the COVID-19 pandemic.
+Over the course of several months in the early part of 2020, Glaucoma Research Foundation heard from many patients and eye care professionals who had concerns about glaucoma care during the COVID-19 pandemic.
 Statewide shutdowns impacted regularly scheduled eye exams, access to prescription medications, and broader concerns about health and safety.

-To fully explore and understand glaucoma patients’ experiences during the pandemic-related shutdowns, GRF recently conducted a survey among our constituent database.
-More than 1,000 of you responded (thank you!).
+To fully explore and understand glaucoma patients’ experiences during the pandemic-related shutdowns, GRF conducted a survey among our constituent database.
+More than 1,000 responded.
 Our hope is that the results will help inform glaucoma care as COVID-19 continues to evolve and we all adapt to new medical care procedures and requirements.

 Some of the most interesting and useful findings from the survey include: